rwxrob/bonzai/README.md

 if that triggers your OCD.

-If you must know, the primary motivator was the similarity to a well-manicured tree (since it is for creating trees of commands).
-And Buckaroo Banzai was always a favorite.
-We like to think he would use Bonzai today to make amazing things.
+If you must know, the primary motivator was the similarity to a well-manicured tree (since it is for creating trees of composite commands).

-On a lighter note, it just so happens that "banzai" means 'a traditional Japanese idiom meaning "ten thousand years" of long life,' a cheer used in celebrations.
-So combining the notion of a happy, little, well-manicured, beautiful tree and "ten thousand years of long life" works out just fine for us.
+The misunderstood word "banzai" is 'a traditional Japanese idiom meaning "ten thousand years" of long life,' a cheer used in celebrations like "Hurrah" or "Viva".'
+So combining the notion of a happy, well-manicured, beautiful tree and "ten thousand years of long life" works out just fine for us.

+And, yes, Buckaroo Banzai was always a favorite.
+We like to think he would use Bonzai today to make amazing things and last for a long time to defeat evil aliens and save the world.

 It turns out that the "call to war" associated with Bonzai is not entirely without merit as well.
-Bonzai makes short work of creating offensive and defensive tool kits all wrapping into one nice Go binary, popular for building single-binary Linux container distros (like BusyBox and Alpine, watch for Bonzai Linux soon), as well as root kits, and other security tools
+Bonzai is excellent for unorthodox, rapid applications development (instead of writing scripts) and makes short work of creating offensive and defensive tool kits all wrapping into one nice Go multicall binary, popular for building single-binary Linux container distros like BusyBox and Alpine, as well as root kits, and other security tools

 ## "Why not just use Cobra?"